knbz/security-advisor/setup.md

 {:tip: .tip}
 {:download: .download}

-# Setting up IBM Cloud Security Advisor
+# Setting up Security Advisor
 {: #setup}
 With Security Advisor, you can use a variety of detection capabilities to find and alert you about suspicious network activity.
 {:shortdesc}